apache/polaris-tools/mcp-server/README.md

 Run the following commands from the `mcp-server` directory:
 - `uv sync` — install runtime dependencies
 - `uv run polaris-mcp` — start the MCP server (stdin/stdout transport)
-- `uv sync --extra test` — install runtime + test dependencies
+- `uv sync --extra test --extra dev` — install runtime, test and dev dependencies
 - `uv run pytest` — run the test suite
-- `pre-commit run --all-files` — lint all files
+- `uv run pre-commit run --all-files` — lint all files

 For a `tools/call` invocation you will typically set environment variables such as `POLARIS_BASE_URL` and authentication settings before launching the server.